 Here it's harder to give a shit considering the botched production job turning what could even be good into rubbish.
 Songs like the bonus track "Libertalia" and title track for instance have that same regal leadwork and fervent, upbeat power of old to sustain it (and a pleasing chorus in the latter's case).
 The problem is that the formula gets shot to shit because of the sum of the parts.
 They're not engaging songs, as is the same case with every song on here.
 They all are inexpressive to a great degree and fail at capturing the essence of what made Running Wild my favorite band: unsurpassed memorability, captivating choruses, inspired writing, crisp production, precisely sharp riffs, stampeding drumming, burly bass lines, classiness, and majestic leads.

 Instead, you'll hear a desiccated vocal delivery, a drum machine's monotonous patterns, an eradicated production job, insipid writing, soulless delivery, unemotional riffs, amateurish presentation, and dry-as-fuck leads.
-Even that +10 minute ending, "The War," is mostly plodding hard rock with a very jovial approach that should have been closer to the sullen release near the end of the song.
+Even that +10 minute ending, "The War," is mostly plodding hard rock with a very jovial approach that should have been edited down to its outro.
 Something this boring didn't need to be such a long track, but then again something like this album didn't need to exist in the first place.
 Albums like Death Or Glory and Black Hand Inn were prevailing masterpieces, but Rogues En Vogue is like a fart in comparison.
 It's such a shit album that any kind of follow-up would have been leagues ahead of it (or so I once thought).